High-Probability Convergence Guarantees of Decentralized SGD: Conclusion

 \section{Conclusion}

-In this paper we revisit convergence in HP of a variant of \dsgd under sub-Gaussian noise.
-We show that \dsgd is guaranteed to converge in the HP sense under the same conditions on the cost as in the MSE sense, achieving order-optimal rates for both non-convex and strongly convex costs.
-Moreover, our results show \dsgd achieves linear speed-up in the number of users in both cases.
-Compared to \cite{dsgd-high-prob}, wherein the authors study HP convergence of \dsgd, we relax strong conditions like uniformly bounded gradients or asymptotically vanishing noise, while improving the rates by showing linear speed-up in the number of users.
-Compared to works studying HP convergence of centralized \sgd, e.g., \cite{pmlr-v99-harvey19a,pmlr-v206-bajovic23a,nguyen2023high,liu2024revisiting}, we provide tight control on the MGF of the consensus gap for both non-convex and strongly convex costs, in Lemmas \ref{lm:consensus-bound} and \ref{lm:consensus-str-cvx}, as well as a more fine-grained bound on the MGF of an ``almost decreasing'' process, in Lemma \ref{lm:mgf-bound-str-cvx}.
-Future work includes extending our results to costs satisfying the PL condition, incorporating the GT mechanism to remove bounded heterogeneity condition and considering noise with heavier tails, like sub-Weibull.
+We studied convergence in HP of a variant of \dsgd under light-tailed noise, showing that it is guaranteed to converge in the HP sense under the same conditions on the cost as in the MSE sense, achieving order-optimal rates and linear speed-up for both non-convex and strongly convex costs.
+Compared to existing works, we relax strong assumptions like uniformly bounded gradients and asymptotically vanishing noise, while simultaneously showing improved rates and sharper transient times than the ones obtained from MSE rates.
+Future work includes extending our results to costs satisfying the P\L{} condition, incorporating bias-correction mechanisms like GT and exact diffusion to remove bounded heterogeneity, and considering heavy-tailed noise.